There’s nothing wrong with filing taxes early. In fact, getting a head start on federal tax filing may be more beneficial than most people realize.

-For starters, the longer you wait to file, the harder it is to remember which tax-deductible expenses and potential tax credits you could claim throughout the year.
-If you didn’t keep adequate records of all your expenses, it’s can be difficult to remember what happened over a year ago.
+Similarly, the longer you wait to file, the harder it is to remember which tax-deductible expenses and potential tax credits you could claim throughout the year.
+If you didn’t keep adequate records, it can be difficult to recall what happened over a year ago.
 It’s best to file early while the previous year is still fresh in your mind — especially if you are someone who needs to record itemized deductions.

-In the case you owe money to the IRS, filing your return early is still a good idea because you have until the filing deadline to pay the amount due.
+If you find yourself owing money to the IRS, filing your return early gives you more time to pay your tax bill.
+You have until the tax deadline (April 18, 2022) to pay the amount due.
 If you’re on a tight budget and are expecting a tax bill, filing early gives you more time to plan for that payment so you don’t end up owing late penalties and interest on any outstanding tax debt.

-Filing early also lessons the odds of tax fraud.
+Filing your taxes early lessens the odds of tax fraud.
 The quicker you file your return with the IRS, the less time a criminal has to file a fake tax return in your name.